-If you are an individual or institutional investor who has any concerns about your investment in any energy related bonds or structured notes, please contact us for a no-cost and no-obligation evaluation of your specific facts and circumstances.
+If you are an individual or institutional investor who has any concerns about your auto-callable or structured product investments with any brokerage firm, please contact us for a no-cost and no-obligation evaluation of your specific facts and circumstances.
 You may have a viable claim for recovery of your investment losses by filing an individual securities arbitration claim with the Financial Industry Regulatory Authority (FINRA).